 Oudtshoorn is also the start of the longest wine route in the world, the famed Route 62, on your way to Cape Town.
 You will find multiple wineries on your way where of course you should stop and try out all the wine…poor driver…

-Oudtshoorn: a gem of the Garden Route
+Read also: Oudtshoorn: Gem of The Garden Route

 It can be said that Oudtshoorn is definitely a place to visit as part of your Garden Route experience.
 The area of the Little Karoo is beautiful, the climate is exceptional and the ostriches are just so much fun.
 Plan at least one full day and an overnight to visit Oudtshoorn.
 You will not regret it.

 Have you already had the experience of riding an ostrich?
 Would you consider it when visiting one of the farms in Oudtshoorn?

 You may also be interested in these related articles:

 Inspired?
 Pin this post to your Pinterest boards:

 Thanks that you liked the post.
 Oudtshoorn is indeed a lovely quaint little town.
 So great you were in that area for you honeymoon.
 Maybe you’ll be back one day 🙂

 Hope so!
 There is so much in South Africa that still needs to be explored!